When you head to the salon for a little pampering and self-care, you want to walk out with freshly painted toenails — not an injury or infection.

 It’s a good idea to ask the salon technician to avoid cutting your toenails too short, Dr. Rowland says.
 When a toenail is too short, it can result in an ingrown toenail or an infection.

-“I do not recommend metal files,” she says.
-“I even tell my patients when they’re in the office that if they file their own calluses at home to please not use metal files because they can tear the skin.”
+“I even tell my patients that if they file their own calluses at home to please not use metal files, because they can tear the skin,” she says.

 Tools that look like sandpaper or brushes are softer on the skin, so ask for those at the salon instead.

 If pedicure tools aren’t sterilized properly, you can get skin and nail infections, which may show up immediately or later — even months later.
 These include:

 If you notice signs of any of these infections, see your doctor for treatment ASAP.